andikavarian/astramaya/readme.md

-make sure you have nodejs and npm installed we recomend you to also install yarn after cloning this repositoory execute
+Make sure you have nodejs and npm installed we recomend you to also install yarn after cloning this repositoory execute
 - yarn install